 Recovering in Hospital

-Your recovery from knee replacement surgery starts in the hospital, typically within a few hours after the surgery.
-Here’s what to expect:
+Your recovery from knee replacement begins in the hospital, usually within hours of surgery.

-The goal during this phase is to prevent complications and start the journey toward regaining movement.
+This phase helps prevent complications and sets the foundation for successful recovery after knee replacement.is to prevent complications and start the journey toward regaining movement.

 Recovering at Home

 - Physical Therapy at Home: You’ll need to continue physical therapy exercises to strengthen your knee and improve your range of motion.
-Your therapist will guide you through exercises that are safe and effective.
+Your therapist will lead you through exercises designed to be both safe and effective for your recovery.

 - Managing Pain and Swelling: Use ice packs, keep your leg elevated, and take prescribed pain medication as directed to manage discomfort.